Paul, continuing to speak with pastoral affection and apostolic concern for the Thessalonian believers after his forced separation from them.

 - The gospel in this chapter is the message of Christ that creates and sustains faith under affliction.
 It does not promise a life free from suffering, but it establishes believers through encouragement, prayer, love, and hope until they stand holy before God at the coming of the Lord Jesus.

-God strengthens His people under affliction through gospel ministry, mutual encouragement, persevering faith, abounding love, and prayer aimed at holiness before Christ's coming.
+God strengthens his people under affliction through gospel ministry, mutual encouragement, persevering faith, abounding love, and prayer aimed at holiness before Christ's coming.

-The church must not leave suffering believers unattended, must not underestimate temptation under pressure, and must not settle for initial faith when God calls His people into increasing love and established holiness.
+The church must not leave suffering believers unattended, must not underestimate temptation under pressure, and must not settle for initial faith when God calls his people into increasing love and established holiness.

 Steadfast, encouraged, spiritually alert, loving, prayerful, holy believers whose hearts are strengthened before God in view of Christ's return.